SCouT: Synthetic Counterfactuals via Spatiotemporal Transformers for Actionable Healthcare: Experiments

-Fig.~\ref{fig:si} compares the predictions under the counterfactual scenario where the patient begins to take a Calcitriol supplement at time $T_0$ against the true observed values for the patient with no intervention.
-We included metrics from the FARSn and ADL exams that qualitatively demonstrate the anticipated benefits of Calcitriol use for Patient 219.
-In particular, for the metrics associated with Fig.~\ref{fig:si}(a)-(c) and Fig.~\ref{fig:si}(f) , a higher subscore is associated with a higher level of disability.
-The metrics in Fig. ~\ref{fig:si}(d)-(e) measure the length of time a patient could sense the vibration of a tuning fork when placed on the fingers of toes, such that shorter durations are indicative of increased degeneration of the peripheral nervous system.
-Thus, the counterfactuals seem to suggest that Calcitriol use would have been beneficial for all six metrics that were highlighted here.
+We compare the predictions under the counterfactual scenario where the patients begin to take a Calcitriol supplement at time $T_0$ against the true observed values for the patients with no intervention.
+We included metrics from the FARSn, 9-HPT, and ADL exams that demonstrated the counterfactual under Calcitriol use for the patients.
+Fig. \ref{fig:si_farsn}, Fig. \ref{fig:si_adl}, Fig.\ref{fig:si_hpt} show the predictions for the FARSn, ADL, and 9-HPT scales, respectively.
+Most counterfactuals seem to suggest that Calcitriol use would have been beneficial with respect to all metrics highlighted below.

-Across some metrics, the comparison of the Calcitriol counterfactual and observed patient values also predicted little benefit from the supplement or were otherwise difficult to extract qualitative meaning from.
-Examples are presented in Fig. \ref{fig:si_inconclusive} in order to display the results of this experiment.
-Finally, none of the comparisons clearly indicated that Calcitriol would allow further disease progression in Patient 219, which is comforting evidence that at worst, Calcitriol has little effect, and at best, the supplement could greatly improve quality of life for a patient with FA.
+Across specific metrics and select patients, comparing the Calcitriol counterfactual and observed patient values also predicted little benefit from the supplement or were otherwise difficult to extract qualitative meaning from.
+Finally, none of the comparisons indicated that Calcitriol would allow further disease progression in the patients, which is comforting evidence that, at worst, Calcitriol has little effect.
+At best, the supplement could greatly improve the quality of life for a patient with FA.